 The design is based on the JeeNode.
 It's fully open-source and is designed for easy expandability and compatibility with JeeLabs plug-shields.

 Thank you to Robert Wall for the port map diagram.

 See dedicated features page

 - Building the emonTx following the standard emonTx build guide

 - Low power temperature node build guide - reduced component count build

 - New open-source enclosure design on Thingiverse

 The emonTx is open hardware with the designs released under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 The schematics and board files can be viewed and downloaded from the openenergymonitor github hardware repository here:

-Start by setting up the Arduino programming environment so that your all ready to upload code once you have build the board: Setup the Arduino Programming environment
+Start by setting up the Arduino programming environment so you're ready to upload code once you've built the board: Setup the Arduino Programming environment

-All emonTx V2 Arduino Firmware is available on github here, see readme for list of available firmware's:
+All emonTx V2 Arduino Firmware is available on github.
+See the readme for a list of available firmware: